edwinencomienda/nuxt-laravel-auth/README.md

-# Nuxt Demo App
+# Nuxt with authentication and Laravel API

 A modern Nuxt 4 application with TypeScript, Tailwind CSS, and authentication features.
+It uses Laravel API for authentication and authorization.

 ## Installation